eunly00/eunly00.github.io/content/en/experience/drone/index.md

 ---
-title: '드론코딩경진대회'
+title: 'Drone Coding Competition'

-event: 2024 METAmobility 드론코딩 경진대회
+event: 2024 METAmobility Drone Coding Competition
 event_url: https://www.jbnu.ac.kr/kor/?menuID=139&sfv=subject&subject=%EB%93%9C%EB%A1%A0&mode=view&no=57447

-location: 남원
+location: Namwon

-summary: 2024 METAmobility 드론코딩 경진대회
+summary: 2024 METAmobility Drone Coding Competition
-abstract: '남원시에서 주최하는 2024 남원국제드론제전 중『2024 METAmobility 드론코딩 경진대회』를 개최하게 되었다. 단체전 동상 수상'
+abstract: 'The 2024 METAmobility Drone Coding Competition was held as part of the 2024 Namwon International Drone Festival hosted by Namwon City.
+Won a Bronze Medal in the team event.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.